Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Irreducible representations for optic modes in Y -C -X monolayer

-Besides, we note that for the R active mode with $A_1$ symmetry in first column of Table \ref{Raman tensor-1}, the induced dipole has the same direction of laser polarization as the incident electric field, thus only can be detected by parallel set-up of polarization.
-For two-dimensional materials, the incident light and detector are usually installed along $z$ direction with a back-scattering structure, and the permitted polarization is in $x$ and $y$ directions.
-Thus there are totally twelve in-plane R modes for Y$_3$-Cr$_2$-X$_3$ monolayer may be observed by parallel set-up of polarization, which corresponding seven Raman peaks in spectroscopy: two non-degenerate $A_1$ peaks and five doubly degenerate $E$ peaks.
+Moreover, we note that for the R active mode with $A_1$ symmetry in the first column of Table \ref{Raman tensor-1}, the induced dipole has the same laser polarization direction as the incident electric field, thus only can be detected by the parallel set-up of polarization.
+For two-dimensional materials, the incident light and detector are usually installed along the $z$ direction with a back-scattering structure, and the permitted polarization is in $x$ and $y$ directions.
+Thus there are twelve in-plane R modes for Y$_3$-Cr$_2$-X$_3$ monolayer that may be observed by the parallel set-up of polarization, corresponding to seven Raman peaks in spectroscopy: two non-degenerate $A_1$ peaks and five doubly degenerate $E$ peaks.